hexagontk/hexagon/site/pages/gradle.md

 ## Lean
 This script changes the default Gradle source layout to be less bulky.
-To use it you must apply the `$gradleScripts/lean.gradle` script to your `build.gradle` file.
+To use it you must apply the `$gradleScripts/lean.gradle` script to your `build.gradle.kts` file.
 It must be applied after the Kotlin plugin.

 After applying this script, the source folders will be `${projectDir}/main` and